The Operative

 Replacer's Exploit

-You learn an exploit that enhances your ability to apply your knowledge to combat situations.
 Choose two of the attack replacers found in chapter 9.
+You can choose an additional attack replacer at 5th, 9th, 13th, and 17th level.
 You can use the chosen attack replacers as a bonus action on your turn.
 You can also spend 1 focus point to instead use your reaction.
 Starting at 11th level, you can now spend 2 focus points to instead use your object interaction.

 At 11th level, if you could already take a chosen attack replacer as a reaction without a focus cost, reducing it to your object interaction only costs 1 focus point, instead of 2.